JLPT Levels: A Comprehensive Guidance For You

 • Listening in 40 minutes

-When compared to the JLPT N5 and N4 exams, the JLPT N3 exam has a longer duration.
-For that, participants must be able to continue to maintain concentration during the exam.
-The minimum score required to qualify for the JLPT exam differs between levels.
-The minimum score that must be obtained to pass the JLPT N3 is 95 out of a total score of 180.
+Compared to the JLPT N5 and N4 exams, the JLPT N3 exam has a longer duration.
+Students must be able to maintain concentration throughout the exam.
+The minimum score required to qualify for the JLPT exam varies by level.
+The minimum score required to pass the JLPT N3 is 95 out of a total of 180.

-In addition to being able to meet these scores, it should also be noted that each exam session also has a passing standard.
-If any of the sessions scores below the passing requirements, the examinee will be deemed to have failed.
-For the JLPT N3 exam, the passing standards are divided into three, as follows:
+In addition to meeting these scores, it is important to note that each exam session also has a passing standard.
+If a candidate scores below the passing standard in any session, he or she is considered a failed candidate.
+For the JLPT N3 exam, the passing standard is divided into three parts as follows

 • Vocabulary and kanji sessions: at least 19 out of a total score of 60